Join the Lab!

 Prospective Graduate Students

 I am looking for PhD students especially those interested in experimental evolutionary-ecology.
 All graduate students in the department are provided with a competitive stipend and benefits for 5 years through a combination of fellowships, TAships, and research assistantships.
 Although funding from the lab itself is available, I expect all prospective students to apply for external funding.
 Please see here for more details on the graduate programs in the department and how to apply.
-Well before applying you should contact me (email@example.com) with a short paragraph stating why you are interested in the lab and describe your past research experience.
+Applications are due in early December.
+Well before applying you should contact me (firstname.lastname@example.org) with a short paragraph stating why you are interested in the lab and describe your past research experience.
 Please include your C.V., any publications, and contact information for a few references.
-There is also space available for current graduate students looking to do a lab rotation.

 Many opportunities exist for undergraduate students to gain research experience.
 These include independent research projects, collaborative projects with graduate students, or simply volunteering.
 Interested students should contact me (email@example.com) to discuss possibilities.
 In the email, please tell me why you are interesting in joining the lab and please attach a C.V. and an unofficial copy of your grades.